sfragkoul/sfragkoul.github.io/pages/CV.md

 - 28/11/2022 - 1/12/2022 	**WES / WGS data analysis**, Institute of Molecular Genetics and Genetic Engineering (IMGGE), Beograd, Serbia

-   A training school in bioinformatics which focused on Structure of germline small variant calling, larger variant calling – CNV pipeline, Genome Wide Association Studies and Common Workflow Language and Docker.
-The pipeline which I taught was that of somatic copy number variation calling.
+   A training workshop in Bioinformatics which focused on germline small variant calling, larger variant calling – CNV pipeline, Genome Wide Association Studies and Common Workflow Language and Docker.
+The pipeline which I taught was that of somatic copy number variation calling using the [CNVkit](https://cnvkit.readthedocs.io/en/stable/).
+[Course Materials](https://github.com/BiodataAnalysisGroup/IMGGE-WES-WGS-data-analysis-workshop)

 - 03/2021 	**Introduction to Python**, Aristotle University of Thessaloniki, Virtual Event